Rachel E. Black

 MA, BA, University of British Columbia, Canada

 Dr. Black’s specialty is the anthropology of food, with focus on open-air markets, wine production, culture and alcohol, urban agriculture, and the politics of sustainable food systems.
 She completed a post-doctoral fellowship at the Università di Scienze Gastronomiche in Italy, and collaborated with the Universitat Oberta de Catalunya and Universitat de Barcelona on a new food systems program in Spain.
 Black serves as series editor of Anthropology of Food & Nutrition for Berghahn Books, associate editor of Food and Foodways, and as vice president of the Society for the Anthropology of Food and Nutrition, among other accomplishments.
-She is editor of Alcohol in Popular Culture: An Encyclopedia.
-In 2012, University of Pennsylvania Press published Black’s book Porta Palazzo: The Anthropology of an Italian Market.
+Her book, Porta Palazzo: The Anthropology of an Italian Market, was published in 2012.
+She is editor of Alcohol in Popular Culture: An Encyclopedia and co-editor of Wine and Culture: Vineyard to Glass.

 Anthropology of Food: Open-air markets; urban agriculture; politics of sustainable food systems; organic food; migration and identity; food and gender; environmental ecology and food production; global food crisis; International food policy; food security.